IntegralDefense/ACE/README.md

 # ACE - Analysis Correlation Engine

+ACE automates data correlation and analysis for an intuitive presentation to security analysts so a quick, high confidence disposition can be made.
+ACE does not automate the analyst away, instead, ACE makes the analyst's job easier by automating as much as possible for the analyst.
+This way, the analyst can quickly and accurately disposition alerts.
+The analyst's reduction in time-to-disposition means that a much larger number of alerts can be work in a day, and when combined with hunting and tuning a very broad detection net can be cast.

+ACE ..
++ is an automated, recursive analysis and correlation system
++ is an email scanner
++ presents data intuitively
++ greatly reduces time-to-disposition
++ prevents alert fatigue

+ACE is NOT ..
++ a SIEM!

+ACE is a system for automating the orginary, manual, repeative, and redundant security analyst tasks, in such a way, as to present the security analyst all of the right data needed to give a quick, high considence disposition.

 ![Analyst using ACE](analyst_on_ace.png)

 John Davison gave a talk on the development of this tool set at Bsides Cincinnati in 2015.
 You can see his talk below.